Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Two-particle source function

 where $q = p_1 - p_2$ is the momentum difference of the pair, $K = (p_1 + p_2)/2$ signifies the average pair momentum and $r = x_1 - x_2$ denotes the four vector distance of the pair, while $\Psi^{(2)}_q(r)$ is the pair wave function.
 Thus, through measuring the correlation function, femtoscopy maps the pair source distribution and the pair wave function.
 The pair source is the autocorrelation of single-particle source functions ($S$) and is introduced as

 where $\sigma = (x_1 + x_2)/2$ is the pair center of mass.
 It is important to note that in both Eq.~\eqref{eq:corrfunc} and Eq.~\eqref{eq:pairsource} the dependence on $K$ is assumed to be weaker~\cite{Lisa:2005dd} and is often appears only through the dependence of parameters on it.
-While for the shape of the source, historically a Gaussian was assumed~\cite{Akkelin:1995gh}, a more general approach is a three-dimensional L\'evy-stable distribution~\cite{Csorgo:2003uv}
+While for the shape of the source, historically a Gaussian was assumed~\cite{Akkelin:1995gh}, a more general approach is a three-dimensional Lévy-stable distribution~\cite{Csorgo:2003uv}

-where the parameters of this distribution are $\alpha$, the L\'evy stability index, and the $R^2$ matrix of Lévy scale parameters or radii, often assumed to be diagonal, i.e., $\mathrm{diag}\left(R_{\mathrm{out}}^2, R_{\mathrm{side}}^2, R_{\mathrm{long}}^2\right)$ in the Bertsch--Pratt coordinate system~\cite{Bertsch:1988db, Pratt:1990zq}.
+where the parameters of this distribution are $\alpha$, the Lévy stability index, and the $R^2$ matrix of Lévy scale parameters or radii, often assumed to be diagonal, i.e., $\mathrm{diag}\left(R_{\mathrm{out}}^2, R_{\mathrm{side}}^2, R_{\mathrm{long}}^2\right)$ in the Bertsch--Pratt coordinate system~\cite{Bertsch:1988db, Pratt:1990zq}.
 Furthermore, $\vec r$ is the vector of spatial coordinates, and the vector $\vec \zeta$ represents the integration variable.
-In the case of $\alpha=2$, one recovers the Gaussian distribution, while $\alpha = 1$ is equivalent to the Cauchy distribution, and for $\alpha < 2$, the L\'evy distribution exhibits a power-law tail.
+In the case of $\alpha=2$, one recovers the Gaussian distribution, while $\alpha = 1$ is equivalent to the Cauchy distribution, and for $\alpha < 2$, the Lévy distribution exhibits a power-law tail.
 The defining ``stability'' property of these distributions is that they retain the same shape parameter under convolution.
-Consequently, if single particle sources are L\'evy distributed, the pair source distribution is also L\'evy shaped with the same $\alpha$ value, and Lévy radii are scaled by a factor of $2^{1/\alpha}$~\cite{PHENIX:2017ino}.
+Consequently, if single particle sources are Lévy distributed, the pair source distribution is also Lévy shaped with the same $\alpha$ value, and Lévy radii are scaled by a factor of $2^{1/\alpha}$~\cite{PHENIX:2017ino}.

-As stated in the introduction, experimental heavy-ion physics has limited access to the exact freeze-out coordinates of hadrons, i.e. to the pair source distribution.
-On the other hand, in event generators one may get access to it.
+In experimental heavy-ion physics, one has no direct access to the freeze-out distribution.
+However, femtoscopic and imaging techniques do allow one to constrain this distribution via measurements of momentum correlations.
+On the other hand, in event generators, one can obtain the freeze-out coordinates corresponding to the last point of interaction of each produced particle, from which one can calculate the freeze-out distance distributions of the given event generator.
 One such generator is the UrQMD framework~\cite{Bass:1998ca,Bleicher:1999xi}, detailed in the following part.